After News Of Jeffrey Epstein’s Death, Donald Trump Aides Knew He Would Tweet Baseless Conspiracy Theories

 “His father was with Lee Harvey Oswald prior to Oswald’s being — you know, shot.
 I mean, the whole thing is ridiculous,” Trump said in 2016, as quoted by Politico, referring to Kennedy’s alleged assassin.
 “Nobody even brings it up.
 They don’t even talk about that.
 That was reported, and nobody talks about it.”

-Trump has also showed an attraction to conspiracy theories about the Clintons in the past, at one point suggesting that he agreed with the false belief that Hillary Clinton has ordered the murder of one if her family’s closes friends, Clinton Administration White House lawyer Vince Foster, as The Washington Post reported.
+Trump has also showed an attraction to conspiracy theories about the Clintons in the past, at one point suggesting that he agreed with the false belief that Hillary Clinton has ordered the murder of one if her family’s closest friends, Clinton Administration White House lawyer Vince Foster, as The Washington Post reported.
 Foster suffered from clinical depression and committed suicide in 1993, The Post reported.

-Following the death of Supreme Court Justice Antonin Scalia in 2016, Trump — then a presidential candidate — gave an interview supporting the conspiratorial belief that Scalia had been murdered, saying in an interview, quitted by Business Insider, “They’re saying they found the pillow on his face, which is a pretty unusual place to find a pillow.
+Following the death of Supreme Court Justice Antonin Scalia in 2016, Trump — then a presidential candidate — supported the conspiratorial belief that Scalia had been murdered, giving an interview, quoted by Business Insider.

+“They’re saying they found the pillow on his face, which is a pretty unusual place to find a pillow.
 I can’t give you an answer.
 It’s just starting to come out now.”